The Ultimate Mustache Styling Guide

 Don't Be Afraid To Blow It

-If your mustache is uncooperative and you feel like you need to give it some extra elbow grease to style it the way you want to, or if you want to go for a more extreme handlebar look, don't be afraid to break out some tools - namely a blow dryer.
+If your mustache is uncooperative and you feel like you need to give it some extra elbow grease to style it the way you want to, or if you want to go for a more extreme handlebar look, don't be afraid to break out some tools.
+You’ll need a hairdryer and a Round Brush.

 Once you apply the wax and turn up the heat - the hot air from the blow dryer heats up the wax and makes it more manageable and malleable, so you can blow the air the way you want your mustache to hold.
 Then drop the heat setting to "Cool" to lock the wax - and style - into place.

 Maybe you want your mustache to lay in a stylish fashion before you even throw in the wax.
-There's a simple way to make that happen - you've got to train that bad boy.
+There's a simple way to make that happen - you've got to train that bad boy to curl.
 To teach your mustache how to lay in a natural curl, you need your fingers and some patience.

 Don't Forget The Oil